mohammedBadawi/mabrains_internship_september_2021/linux_cheat_sheet.md

   * usermod -U [user_name] : unlock the user account.
 * **userdel [user_name]** : delete the user account without deleting its home directory, mail spool or files.
   * userdel -r [user_name] : delete the user account and his home, mail spool, and files
+## Special Directories and Files
+* **setuid** : setuid permission is set on an executable binary file (a program) the binary file is run as the owner of the file, not as the user who executed it.
+  * chmod u+s file : to add setuid permission symbolically.
+  * To add the setuid permission numerically, add 4000 to the file's existing permissions
+  * chmod u-s file : to remove setuid permission symbolically.
+  * To remove the setuid permission numerically, subtract 4000 from the file's existing permissions.
+* **setfig on the files** : it allows a user to run an executable binary file in a manner that provides them additional (temporary) group access.
+The system allows the user running the command to effectively belong to the group that owns the file, but only in the setgid program.
+* **setfig on the directories** : the setgid permission causes files created in the directory to be owned by the group that owns the directory automatically, not the primary group of the file owner.
+  * chmod g+s <file|directory> : to add setgid symbolically.
+  * To add the setgid permission numerically, add 2000 to the file's existing permissions
+  * chmod g-s <file|directory> : to remove the setgid permission symbolically.
+  * To remove the setgid permission numerically, subtract 2000 to the file's existing permissions.
+* **sticky bit** : The sticky bit permission is used to prevent other users from deleting files that they do not own in a shared directory.
+  * chmod o+t <directory> : to add the stick bit permission symbolically.
+  * To add the sticky bit permission numerically, add 1000 to the file's existing permissions.
+  * chmod o-t <directory> : to remove the stick bit permission symbolically.
+  * To remove the sticky bit permission numerically, subtract 1000 to the file's existing permissions.
+* **ls -i** : displays the inode number of a file.